basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 ## Siblings

-A **sibling** is created when Riak is unable to resolve the canonical version of an object being stored.
-The following scenarios can create siblings inside of a single object:
+A **sibling** is created when Riak is unable to resolve the canonical version of an object being stored, i.e. when Riak is presented with multiple possible values for an object and can't figure out which one is most causally recent.
+The following scenarios can create sibling values inside of a single object:

-1. **Concurrent writes** --- If two writes occur simultaneously from clients with the same vector clock value, Riak will not be able to choose a single value to store, in which case the object will be given a sibling.
+1. **Concurrent writes** --- If two writes occur simultaneously from clients, Riak may not be able to choose a single value to store, in which case the object will be given a sibling.
 These writes could happen on the same node or on different nodes.

-2. **Stale Vector Clock** --- Writes from any client using a stale vector clock value.
-This is a less likely scenario from a well-behaved client that performs a read (to fetch the current vector clock) before performing a write.
-A situation may occur, however, in which a write happens from a different client while the read/write cycle is taking place.
-This would cause the first client to issue the write with an old vector clock value and a sibling to be created.
-A misbehaving client could continually create siblings if it habitually issued writes with a stale vector clock.
+2. **Stale Vector Clock** --- Writes from any client using a stale context object value.
+This is a less likely scenario if a client updates the object by first reads an object, fetches the context object currently attached to the object, and then returns that context object to Riak when performing the update.
+However, even if a client follows this protocol when performing updates, a situation may occur in which an update happens from a different client while the read/write cycle is taking place.
+This may cause the first client to issue the write with an old context object value and for a sibling to be created.
+A client is "misbehaved" if it habitually updates objects with a stale or no context object.

-3. **Missing Vector Clock** --- Writes to an existing object without a vector clock.
-While the least likely scenario, it can happen when manipulating an object using a client like `curl` and forgetting to set the `X-Riak-Vclock` header or using a [[Riak client library|Client Libraries]] and failing to take advantage of vector clock-related functionality.
+3. **Missing Context Object** --- If an object is updated with no context object attached, siblings are very likely to be created.
+This is an unlikely scenario if you're using a Basho client library, but it _can_ happen if you are manipulating objects using a client like `curl` and forgetting to set the `X-Riak-Vclock` header

 ### Siblings in Action